Peso Pluma: 2022: Breakthrough

 In retrospect of the incident, Kabande defended himself in a 2023 interview with Pepe Garza on YouTube: "They tried to smear me there, but [it's] nothing that cannot be fixed.
 I kept going forward with my career."
-He denied rumors of actual connections to the cartel, clarifying, "I am an artist, and we do nothing more than appear on stage and sing what we write."
+He denied rumours of actual connections to the cartel, clarifying, "I am an artist, and we do nothing more than appear on stage and sing what we write."
 The incident gave attention to the rise of the genre narcocorrido, which comprises ballads dedicated to themes of marijuana and the illegal drug trade.
-"Siempre Pendientes" peaked at number 27 in Hot Latin Songs, 155 on the Global Excl.
-U.S., and number 174 on the Global 200, becoming Kabande's first global hit in the Billboard charts.
-The track was the artist's first entry in Mexico Songs, debuting at number 9 on the week dated 3 September and charting for 20 weeks.
+"Siempre Pendientes" peaked at No. 27 in Hot Latin Songs, 155 on the Global Excl.
+U.S., and No. 174 on the Global 200, becoming Kabande's first global hit in the Billboard charts.
+The track was the artist's first entry in Mexico Songs, debuting at No. 9 on the week dated 3 September and charting for 20 weeks.
 Kabande announced "El Gavilán" as his next single due on 21 October, working with Tony Aguirre and becoming his second collaboration with Conriquez.
-The song rose to number 41 in Hot Latin Songs by the end of the year.
+The song rose to No. 41 in Hot Latin Songs by the end of the year.
 On 18 November, he released "Ando Enfocado" with Jaziel Aviles and Codiciado.

 Natanael Cano and Gabito Ballesteros co-released "AMG" with the singer on 24 November, marking the highly anticipated first collaboration of Cano and Kabande as forefront figures in the subgenre of corridos tumbados.
 Written by Tito about the path to success and named after the Mercedes-AMG G 63, a music video was uploaded on Cano's YouTube channel featuring the trio partying in the Mexican city nightlife, splicing in between footage of Mexican brass players.
-"AMG" debuted at number 25 on Mexico Songs on 17 December.
+"AMG" debuted at No. 25 on Mexico Songs on 17 December.
 The singer partnered with Alemán on "Delivery" on 9 December, setting an experimental shift in his sound with the prominence of hip-hop beats.
 On 30 December, American regional Mexican band Fuerza Regida released their album Pa Que Hablen (2022), containing the track "Igualito a Mi Apá" with Kabande.